-A LOOK A

-Enrollment in it's not just the online educa learning into
+How will we learn?

-A lthough the opportunity to offer online classes through GOA seemed promising, hardly any students enrolled in the classes - less than two percent.
+lthough the opportunity to offer online classes through GOA seemed promising, Although the opportunity to offer online classes through GOA seeme hardly any students enrolled in the classes - less than two percent.
 According to Dean of the Campus and Provost Scott Gonzalez, much of this has to do with the student body's reluctance to stray away from AP courses.
 "Students here often want to go for what I would call a 'known course," Gonzalez said, "or something that will bolster their résumé to get them into a specific college or university.
 And more often than not, that particular course has "AP" in front of it."
 Likewise, Director of Academic Information Systems Paul Mlakar believes students were not informed or incentivized enough to truly consider online courses as an option in comparison to the typical AP course load.
 The school didn't sell it.
 And the students didn't buy it.

 "We have to look at it as if this is just a different way of learning," he said.
 "This is a different opportunity, but it's not any less valuable than what we're doing at St. Mark's.
 It has to be looked at as equal, not subordinate; I think we have to give credit to it.
-We have to say, 'If you're going to do a course on this, it has to replace something else,' and maybe more than just an elective course."
+We have to say, 'If you're going to do a course on this, it has to replace something else,' and maybe more than just an elective course